Painting & drawing blog

 They will last indefinitely

-As long as you protect your paint tin from excessive dry heat (which may cause them to dry too much and become hard and difficult to re-wet) or from great extremes of heat or cold (which might cause them to crack pans to expand and contract and eventually crack) then paint in pans will pretty much last forever.
-I recently came across a box of student grade paints that were over twenty years old and they re-wetted as if they were new.
-Indeed even cracked or slightly too hard paint in pans would still be perfectly usable with a bit of effort
+As long as you protect your paint tin from excessive dry heat (which may cause them to dry too much, becoming very hard and difficult to re-wet) or from great extremes of heat or cold (which might cause them to expand, contract and eventually crack) then paint in pans will pretty much last forever.
+I recently came across a box of my student watercolour paints that were over twenty years old and they re-wetted perfectly as if they were new.
+In fact even if your pans did crack a bit, the paint would still be perfectly usable with a bit of effort to re-wet them.

 AND THE DISADVANTAGES: